 - Sealing power losses can be taken from the manufacturer catalogue (Freudenberg Simrit GmbH & Co.
 KG, etc.) for the operating conditions.

 - Churning losses of the gears and shafts may be computed by standards or estimation formulas provided in specific publications.

 Thanks to the Chair of Machine Elements (IMM) of Prof. Schlecht, Dresden University of Technology, we have been able to take some measurement data from a test rig designed to investigate the load capacity of bevel gears.
 You can easily imagine how excited we were to conduct experiments for the first time on our own.
 Once we measured the input and output power for a filled and drained gearbox, load-dependent and load-independent losses could be separated.
 This method is known as differential measurement.

 An image of the whole system is shown below.
-We focussed on the gear train in the test gearbox 2.
+We focused on the gear train in the test gearbox 2.
 The torque load is applied via the hydraulic clutch at the pinion side.
-The torque is entrapped in the arrangement of two slave and two test gearboxes, the torque is entrapped.
+The torque is entrapped in the arrangement of two slaves and two test gearboxes.
 Thus, the electric engine compensates all losses for idle mode and adjusts rotational speed.
 This test rig even allows to investigate the drive and coast mode individually.

 Anyhow, at the beginning we took some images of the cold start at low RPM.
 Some fascinating flow patterns are seen for different turning directions:

 - Ligaments pumped out by the tapered roller element bearings.